Ballarat Football Club

-The Ballarat Football Netball Club is an Australian rules football and netball club.
+The Ballarat Football Netball Club, nicknamed the Swans, is an Australian rules football and netball club.
 The football squad currently competes in the Ballarat Football League in the Ballarat region of Victoria, Australia.
+Ballarat has won more senior football premierships in the Ballarat Football Netball League than any other competing club, with a total of 19 senior football premierships.

-The Ballarat Football Netball Club was established on 20 May 1860, making it the 3rd oldest continually operating football club in Australia, behind Melbourne FC (May 1859), and Geelong FC (July 1859).
+The club was established on 20 May 1860, making it the 3rd oldest continually operating football club in Australia, behind Melbourne (May 1859) and Geelong (July 1859).

 History

+Calls for the club's formation date as far back as May 1860.
+One of the first recorded football matches played in the district was a match on 5 May 1860 with the members of the Ballarat Athletic Club splitting into two sides of six to play at the Copenhagen Grounds.
+The Ballarat Athletic Club was instrumental in early matches including the town of Little Bendigo at the Ballarat Cricket Ground though the match was cancelled due to inclement weather.
+The Ballarat Star had been lobbying the local community for a club of its own.
+Ballarat Football Club was incorporated on 20 May 1860.

+Among its first big opponents was the Geelong Football Club in 1862 which was captained by H. C. A. Harrison.
+The Ballaratians captained by Alexander Greenfield travelled by train to Geelong lost the match.

 Its first President and Captain was Lieutenant Colonel Alexander M. Greenfield.
 Its senior best and fairest award is named after Alexander Greenfield.

+The club hosted the touring British footballers in 1888, with the third quarter of the match played in a snow storm.

 Ballarat played their home matches at City Oval in Ballarat for 88 years, then moved to their current location at Alfredton Recreation Reserve in 1994.
 Ballarat's senior guernsey is white with Red 'V'.

 Ballarat was a provincial member of the Victorian Football Association from 1878 until 1896, taking part in the Association's administration and competing regularly against Melbourne-based VFA clubs.
 The club was also a founding member of the Ballarat Football Association in 1893.
 In 1955 the club officially applied to join the VFL.
 Although the application was referred to a special sub-committee that was to meet and make a recommendation, there is no evidence that the application was ever acted on by the league.

 Ballarat Football Netball Club's junior program has produced recent AFL players Drew Petrie, twins Nathan & Mitch Brown, brothers Brad & Matt Crouch and AFLW player Sophie Van De Heuvel.

 Club identity

 Guernsey

 The senior jumper is white with a red V. The club senior team wore red & white vertical stripes between season 2010 and 2018, however reverted to the traditional red V from season 2019.

-From season 2019 the junior 'Swans' division of the club have worn the red and white vertical stripes, and the junior 'Storm' division have worn red and white horizontal hoops.
+The junior 'Ballarat White' division of the club wear the red and white vertical stripes, and the junior 'Ballarat Red' division wear red and white horizontal hoops.
 Both junior jumpers have historical significance as being designs worn by Ballarat FC during the 1800s.